 Cop shot in head in one of two police-involved shootings in Vegas

 An officer was shot in Las Vegas Monday night and authorities were responding to a second shooting, authorities said.
-The Metropolitan Police Department told CBS Las Vegas affiliate KLAS-TV the first officer was hit in the head at the Circus Circus Hotel and Casino on the famed Vegas Strip.
-There was no word on the officer's condition.
+The Metropolitan Police Department told CBS Las Vegas affiliate KLAS-TV the first officer was hit in the head near the Circus Circus Hotel and Casino on the famed Vegas Strip.

+The officer was on life support at a local hospital, the station said.
+A KLAS source said the officer was in a fight with another suspect when someone walked up behind and the shot the officer.

 In addition, KLAS reported that there was an officer-involved shooting at the Federal Courthouse in Las Vegas.
 Police said officers fired on a suspect who'd fired a shot at the courthouse.